 Background

 Construction is known as one of the most stressful occupations due to its physically and psychologically demanding tasks performed in a hazardous and difficult work environment.
-In addition, traditional labor-intensive production methods are becoming less productive due to lack of skilled labors and an aging workforce, which has, needless to say, caused lingering safety problems.
+In addition, traditional labor-intensive production methods are becoming less productive due to lack of skilled labors and an aging workforce.